Ayman-Alqaq/Alarm-Clock/README.md

 # Children-Alarm-Clock

-An alarm clock built for parents to help keep their young children on a schedule
+An alarm clock built using React-Native, NodeJS, and TypeScript.

 # Description
 Description: Android Based Application